eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-messages.md

 * **Thing ID**: the ID of the `Thing` (actual device) which should receive/send the message and
 * **Subject**: the custom subject/topic.

-Additionally they can contain more information:
+Additionally, they can contain more information:
 * **Feature ID**: if a message should be addressed to the [Feature](basic-feature.html) of a Thing, this specifies its ID.
 * **content-type**: defines which content-type the optional payload has.
 * **correlation-id**: Ditto can route message responses back to the issuer of a message.
-Therefore a correlation-id has to be present in the message.
+Therefore, a correlation-id has to be present in the message.